Red-Plugins/RedPoints/README.md

 A custom plugin focused on points for players.

-Supported in only one version at the moment, which would be: spigot-1.8.8
+Supported in only one version at the moment, which would be: spigot-1.8.8.
+Soon more supported versions.

 **Note**: I'm sorry for my bad English, I'm Brazilian.